Kore-rep/CSC2-Assignment-2/README.md

 # CSC2-Assignment-2
 ---------------
-This code is horribly coded and needs to be updated, but remains up for preservation
+This is horribly coded and needs to be updated, but remains up for preservation
 ---------------
 A water flow simulation created by Angus Longmore - LNGANG002